 The department’s employees strive to provide the high-quality customer service to the citizens of Albion that residents have come to know and to expect.

 The street department service garage is located at 12980 27 Mile Road.

 The Water Department is responsible for making sure that state and federal guidelines are met for the delivery of a safe drinking water supply.
-The Water Department oversees functioning and testing of water wells and chemical additives and maintains the water mains, water tower and water pumps as well as the city's fire hydrant system.
+The Water Department oversees the functioning and testing of water wells and chemical additives and maintains the water mains, water tower, and water pumps as well as the city's fire hydrant system.

 The Parks Department maintains Albion's 17 parks as well as the grounds of the Depot and City Hall.
 The city's Forestry Program provides for inspection of city trees to determine maintenance needs.

 Why is my water orange?